tyshcr/angular-node-heroku/README.md

 - Your UI and API should each auto-restart when code changes are saved
 - When running locally, you may setup a local MySQL database (change settings in `/api/connection.js` ) or you can [connect to your JawsDB locally](https://devcenter.heroku.com/articles/jawsdb#local-setup)

-## Adding new API Endpoint
-1. Create a new file in the `/api/routes/` directory
-1. Add the new file as middleware in

 ## Initial Setup

 **Install Node & NPM**